Bachelor of Performing Arts (Acting)

 2026 Intake Program Dates

-This program is delivered in a conservatory style, which requires you to be on campus at the Kingswood Campus (Penrith) three days each week.
+This program is delivered in a conservatory style, which requires you to be on campus at Penrith Campus (Kingswood) at Western Sydney University three days each week.
 You’ll be working intensively with the same group of students in a full-time study mode over the three years.

 • Summer Session: 30 November 2026 — 12 February 2027